Gershom Gorenberg

-Gershom Gorenberg (גרשום גורנברג) is an American-born Israeli journalist, and blogger, specializing in Middle Eastern politics and the interaction of religion and politics.
+Gershom Gorenberg (גרשום גורנברג) is an American-born Israeli journalist and historian specializing in Middle Eastern politics and the interaction of religion and politics.
 He is currently a senior correspondent for The American Prospect, a monthly American political magazine.
 Gorenberg self-identifies as "a left-wing, skeptical Orthodox Zionist Jew".

 Early life and education

 Gorenberg was born in St. Louis, and grew up in California.
 In 1977, he traveled to Israel to study, and ultimately decided to immigrate to the country, becoming an American-Israeli dual citizen.

-Gorenberg graduated from the University of California at Santa Cruz, and earned his M.A. in education from the Hebrew University of Jerusalem.
-He lives in Jerusalem, Israel, with his wife, journalist Myra Noveck, and three children.
+Gorenberg graduated from the University of California at Santa Cruz, and earned his MA in education from the Hebrew University of Jerusalem.
+He lives in Jerusalem, with his wife, journalist Myra Noveck, and three children.

 Career

 For many years, Gorenberg served as an associate editor of The Jerusalem Report, an Israeli bi-weekly news magazine.
-In 1996, he edited a selected collection of Jerusalem Report essays published under the title "Seventy Facets: A Commentary on the Torah from the Pages from the Jerusalem Report", and co-authored the Jerusalem Report's biography of Yitzhak Rabin, Shalom, Friend: The Life and Legacy of Yitzhak Rabin.
-Gorenberg is now a senior correspondent for The American Prospect, an American political monthly.
+In 1996, he edited a selected collection of Jerusalem Report essays published under the title "Seventy Facets: A Commentary on the Torah from the Pages of The Jerusalem Report."
+He contributed to the magazine's biography of Yitzhak Rabin, Shalom, Friend: The Life and Legacy of Yitzhak Rabin, which won the National Jewish Book Award for non-fiction.
+Gorenberg is now a senior correspondent for The American Prospect.

-As a published author, Gorenberg is best known for his study on the origins of Israeli settlements in Israeli-occupied territories following the 1967 Six-Day War, The Accidental Empire: Israel and the Birth of the Settlements, 1967-1977 (2006).
+As an author, Gorenberg is best known for The Accidental Empire: Israel and the Birth of the Settlements, 1967–1977 (2006), a study of the origins of Israeli settlements in the Israeli-occupied territories following the 1967 Six-Day War.
 The End of Days: Fundamentalism and the Struggle for the Temple Mount was published in 2000.
-In The Unmaking of Israel (2011), Gorenberg decries the settler movement and how government support for the Haredi is undermining Israeli democracy.
+In The Unmaking of Israel (2011), Gorenberg decries the settler movement and argues that government support for the Haredi undermines Israeli democracy.